Hi, I'm Lucy

 Supporting women's sports in real life shouldn't be hard.
 But for most people, it is.

 Games are spread across dozens of websites.
 Schedules are incomplete or outdated.
-You often have to know which schools are nearby, which sports are in season, and where to look before you even start searching.
+You often have to know which schools are nearby, which sports are in season, and where to look before you even start.
 Women's sports exist everywhere, but finding them requires insider knowledge.

 exists to change that.

-It's a single place to discover women's sporting events near you and show up in person.
+It's a single place to discover women's sporting events near you and show up — in person, together.
 College.
 Professional.
 Big cities.
 Small towns.
-Built intentionally for women's sports.
+Built for women's sports, and for the fans who show up for them.

 Browse by City